Yulia Tymoshenko: Personal life

 Tymoshenko and her husband rent a house in Kyiv and own an apartment in Dnipro.
 Houses in Dnipro belong to their relatives.
 Tymoshenko has declared she never used and will never use or move into a state-owned summer house, in contrast with all former-Presidents and many high-ranking officials of Ukraine, who live in state-owned dachas in Koncha-Zaspa.
 According to Ukrainian media, Tymoshenko lives in an estate in Koncha-Zaspa, "rented from a friend".
 In March 2014, Tymoshenko opened the door of her house to public activists and guided them around.

 In her spare time, before she was imprisoned, Tymoshenko ran on a treadmill for exercise and listened to the music of Andrea Bocelli, Sarah Brightman, Anna Netrebko and Alessandro Safina.
-Ukrayinska Pravda and Лівий берег are her favourite news sources.
+Ukrainska Pravda and Left Bank are her favourite news sources.
 Tymoshenko stated that she watched the Tunisian Revolution and Egyptian Revolution of 2011 "with joy and admiration".